Qixi-art/temporal-subgraph-classification/README.md

 Now that we have defined what our samples are, we need to embed them - transform them into vectors.
 I decided to sharpen Ockham’s razor and test the three simplest embedding techniques:
 1. **Temporal motif distribution** - a vector of 36 values, each one representing the count of the temporal motifs described in *[Paranjape, A., Benson, A.R., Leskovec, J.: Motifs in Temporal Networks. arXiv:1612.09259]*
-2. **Static motif distribution** - a vector of 13 values, each one representing the count of the static motifs described in [Kun Tu, Jian Li, Don Towsley, Dave Braines, Liam D. Turner: Network Classification in Temporal Networks Using Motifs. arXiv:1807.03733]
+2. **Static motif distribution** - a vector of 13 values, each one representing the count of the static motifs described in *[Kun Tu, Jian Li, Don Towsley, Dave Braines, Liam D. Turner: Network Classification in Temporal Networks Using Motifs. arXiv:1807.03733]*
 3. A **combination** of the previous two

 ## 4. Modeling
 Once we transform each sample (subgraph) into a feature vector, we are ready to train the machine learning models.
-I perform 80-20 train/test split, in such manner that the models are trained on past time-frames and test on future ones.
+I perform 80-20 train/test split, in such manner that the models are trained on past time-frames and tested on future ones.
-We train three different models which are known to do well on classification tasks with relatively small datasets: Support vector machines, Random forests and XG Boost.
+I train three different models which are known to do well on classification tasks with relatively small datasets: **Support vector machines**, **Random forests** and **XG Boost**.
 Using 10-fold CV Grid Search we look for the best hyperparameters for each model and then using the best estimator we evaluate the test set.

 ![Results](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/results.png "Results")